 We usually use text to label taxa, i.e. displaying taxa names.
 If the text is the image file name (either local or remote), ggtree can read the image and display the actual image as the label of the taxa (Figure 8.1).
 The

-geom_nodelab() are capable to render silhouette images by internally called the ggimage package.
+geom_nodelab() are capable to render silhouette images with supports from in-house developed package, ggimage.

-Online tools such as iTOL (Letunic and Bork 2007) and EvolView (Zilong He et al. 2016) support displaying subplots on a phylogenetic tree.
-However only bar and pie charts are supported by these tools.
-Users may want to visualize node-associated data with other visualization methods, such as violin plot (Grubaugh et al. 2017), venn diagram (Lott et al. 2015), sequence logo, etc., and display them on the tree.
-In ggtree, all kinds of subplots are supported as we can export all subplots to image files and use them to label corresponding nodes on the tree.
+Online tools such as iTOL (Letunic & Bork, 2007) and EvolView (He et al., 2016) support displaying subplots on a phylogenetic tree.
+However, only bar and pie charts are supported by these tools.
+Users may want to visualize node-associated data with other visualization methods, such as violin plot (Grubaugh et al., 2017), venn diagram (Lott et al., 2015), sequence logo, etc., and display them on the tree.
+In ggtree, all kinds of subplots are supported, as we can export all subplots to image files and use them to label corresponding nodes on the tree.

 library(ggimage) library(ggtree) nwk <- paste0("((((bufonidae, dendrobatidae), ceratophryidae),", "(centrolenidae, leptodactylidae)), hylidae);") imgdir <- system.file("extdata/frogs", package = "TDbook") x = read.tree(text = nwk) ggtree(x) + xlim(NA, 7) + ylim(NA, 6.2) + geom_tiplab(aes(image=paste0(imgdir, '/', label, '.jpg')), geom="image", offset=2, align=2, size=.2) + geom_tiplab(geom='label', offset=1, hjust=.5) + geom_image(x=.8, y=5.5, image=paste0(imgdir, "/frog.jpg"), size=.2)